SachsLab/IntracranialNeurophysDL/docs/BeforeTheWorkshop.md

         * `cd %userprofile%`
         * `mkdir .kaggle`
 * Optional: [Get a PyCharm student account](https://www.jetbrains.com/shop/eform/students)
-    * When that comes through, download and install PyCharm professional v >= 2019.1
+    * When that comes through, download and install PyCharm professional v >= 2019.2
     * PyCharm is only required for users who wish to debug code on their own machine.
     It is highly recommended because this is a common workflow, but it is not strictly required for the workshop.
 * Optional: [~~Sign up for Neuropype academic edition.~~](https://www.neuropype.io/academic-edition)
     * Neuropype is only used in a small example in the workshop itself, and if you wish to reuse my code to preprocess downloaded data.
-The provided data are already preprocessed so it is not necessary.
+The workshop data are already preprocessed so it is not necessary.
     * NeuroPype academic edition works in Windows only.
     * I need to do further testing to get this working.